flairysky/secretsobservatory/posts/poem_third_act.md

 - vectors to numbers, i.e., $\mathbb{R} \to V$, **curve**
 - vectors to vectors, i.e., $V \to V$, **vector field**

+__Remark:__ Why do we use these names does not need to bother you at the moment, and it will become clear in the later acts.

 Now, we observe that we have 4 kinds of associations, i.e., special cases of the general notion we called association, i.e., "function", "curve", and "vector field" are all an association, but not every association is say, a curve.